danielkec/blog/_posts/2021-10-12-helidon-lra.md

 ```
 The payment service will join this transaction as another participant.
 Any card number other than `0000-0000-0000` will cancel the LRA transaction.
-Finishing the resource method is going to complete LRA transaction because
+Finishing the resource method is going to complete the LRA transaction because
 [Lra#end](https://download.eclipse.org/microprofile/microprofile-lra-1.0/apidocs/org/eclipse/microprofile/lra/annotation/ws/rs/LRA.html#end--)
 is set to `true`.